 This is the perfect opportunity to kick off a campaign to remind your staff of the importance of hand hygiene.

-Hand hygiene is a major issue in every organization, but has the biggest impact in healthcare, food and the hospitality sectors.
+Hand hygiene is a major issue in every organization but has the biggest impact on healthcare, food, and the hospitality sectors.

 Everyone knows they should wash their hands - but do they know the health risks associated with not washing their hands?

-Here at SnapComms, we believe communication is the key for encouraging the right behavior.
-The right type of communication can ensure your staff messages gets read, understood and actioned.
+Here at SnapComms, we believe communication is the key to encouraging the right behavior.
+The right type of communication can ensure your staff messages get read, understood, and actioned.